 X'08' = allow multiple files to be selected.
-Selections are returned in FI-NAME with directory first followed by a low-

-UNSTRING command delimited by low-value to split out the names.
+Selections are returned in FI-NAME with directory first followed by a low-value, then first file followed by a low-value, then second file followed by a low-value and so on.
+Use the UNSTRING command delimited by low-value to split out the names.